 This is considered an "early reader" chapter book, but my intention as Author and Illustrator, is to make the book enjoyable for any and all ages.

-Richly illustrated with both rustic sepia tinted sketches that adorn the Chapter titles and text, along with full color full page illustrations, there is also a glossary of French/Cajun/Creole terms in the back, a bonus section of excerpts from "Daisy Nettlebee's Fairy Etiquette Compendium", and a letter from the Little Bayou Fairy's Godmother that explains the treasure hunt aspect of the book and how a human child person no older than 12 years can try and find the hidden talisman.
-(See the section below titled "WHAT IS THIS TALISMAN TREASURE HUNT I KEEP HEARING ABOUT?")
+Richly illustrated with both small colorful sketches that adorn the Chapter titles and text, along with full color full page illustrations, there is also a glossary of French/Cajun/Creole terms in the back, a bonus section of excerpts from "Daisy Nettlebee's Fairy Etiquette Compendium", and a letter from the Little Bayou Fairy's Godmother that explains the treasure hunt aspect of the book and how a human child person no older than 12 years can try and find the hidden talisman.
+(See the section below titled "WHAT IS THIS TALISMAN TREASURE HUNT I KEEP HEARING ABOUT?" or head to the "ALL THE TREASURE HUNT THINGS" in the web site menu)